 Photo courtesy of Duke's Waikiki

-Surfing legend Duke Kahanamoku grew up here, and you can dine amidst his memorabilia at this kitschy Waikīkī classic.
-Pair one of its signature mai tais withpupus (appetizers) like ahi poke or panko-fried calamari.
+Surfing legend Duke Kahanamoku grew up here, and you can dine amid his memorabilia at this kitschy Waikiki classic.
+Pair one of the restaurant’s signature mai tais with a pupu (appetizer) like ahi poke or panko-fried calamari.
 Move on to dishes such as Korean-style steak tacos or a fish sandwich on Hawaiian sweet bread.
-Leave room for hula pie: Macadamia nut ice cream heaped atop a chocolate-cookie crust!
+Leave room for the Hula Pie: macadamia nut ice cream heaped atop a chocolate-cookie crust!
 Duke's Waikiki remains one of the best venues in Oahu for traditional music, especially on Sundays.
-The restaurant also sponsors spring's Spam Jam — a celebration of the state's favorite canned meat — and summer's OceanFest, honoring the sports dear to its namesake waterman.
+The eatery also is typically involved in springtime's Waikiki Spam Jam—a celebration of the state's favorite canned meat—and, in the summer, Duke’s OceanFest, which honors the sports dear to its namesake waterman.

 By Amanda Castleman, AFAR Local Expert